Spanish–Moro conflict: Campaigns against Mindanao Moros (1888-1898)

 The column under Lieutenant-Colonel Hernandez, composed of one Spanish company and three companies of the Seventy-second Regiment, left Parang on the 24th against the rancheria of Buldung.
 The first day six rivers had to be crossed, the column bivouacking, the march being resumed the next morning.
 The camp that night was beside the Rio Sumased, the advance being resumed at dawn on the 26th.
 At half past 8 the column arrived before the cota of Buldung, which was defended by about 200 Moros.
 The column immediately attacked and took the fort with a loss of 2 killed, 3 severely wounded, and 5 slightly wounded, one of the latter being Lieutenant-Colonel Hernandez.
-Six dead Moros were seen and many were wounded.
+Six dead Moros were seen, and many were wounded.
 The following day the column returned to its base.

 On the 28th a force consisting of 6 companies left Parang for Baras, where a fort was constructed with a capacity of 200 men.
 Expeditions were also sent out through the country between Parang and Tucuran and to the lake called Lanao Chico by the Spaniards (now Dapao).
-The Lanao Moros. however, attacked the forces at Baras several times, in one of which attacks the Sultan of Bayat was wounded.
+The Lanao Moros. however, attacked the forces at Baras several times, in one of which attacks the Sultan of Bayan was wounded.

-On April 30 a column composed of 8 companies, commanded by Colonel Hore, of the artillery, left Baras for Maladi. where a body of Malanao Moros were reported to be fortified, and after a few hours' march the vanguard, under Lieutenant-Colonel Hernandez, discovered the Moros in a fort strongly protected.
+On April 30, a column composed of 8 companies, commanded by Colonel Hore, of the artillery, left Baras for Maladi. where a body of Malanao Moros were reported to be fortified, and after a few hours' march the vanguard, under Lieutenant-Colonel Hernandez, discovered the Moros in a fort strongly protected.
 Upon seeing the Spanish force, many Moros attacked the column, but Hernandez advanced and took the fort after a hard fight.
-No less than 85 dead Moros. including the Sultan Benidel and 11 datos, were found within the fort, and 21 prisoners were taken.
+No less than 85 dead Moros. including the Sultan Benidel and 11 datus, were found within the fort, and 21 prisoners were taken.
 The Spanish loss was but 2 killed and 3 severely wounded.
 This fight is deemed to have been one of the most brilliant between the Spanish and Moros.

 But just at this time all operations were stopped by an epidemic of "la grippe," which so affected the troops that on June 24 but 250 men were fit for duty, not one of whom was a Spaniard.
 At Parang 450 were sick; at Cotabato, 150; at Zamboanga, 600, and 190 at Isabela de Basilan.